fatah4561/go-firebase-cloud-message-server/readme.md

 opt := option.WithCredentialsFile("google-service-key.json")
 ```

-Also replace the registration tokens "CLIENT_REGISTRATION_TOKEN" with yours registration token in main.go
+Also replace the registration token "CLIENT_REGISTRATION_TOKEN" with yours registration token in main.go

 ```go
 // This registration token comes from the client FCM SDKs.
 Check about section in readme if you need client apps